hydroffice/hyo2_soundspeed/docs/in_brief.rst

   as part of the HydrOffice framework under NOAA grants NA10NOS4000073 and NA15NOS4000200.

-In the integration of all these implementations to the current package several improvements have been introduced to enhance code maintainability, as well as to also to support Python 3 (from the original Python 2 only implementation) and to store the collected data for further processing and analysis.
+In the integration of all these implementations to the current package several improvements have been introduced to enhance code maintainability (e.g., Python 3 support) and to store the collected data for further processing and analysis.

 Operation modes